kajurbiz/epb/README.md

 # epb
-Easy access running your pocketbase with single app
+Easy running your pocketbase with single app